02 NCAC 34 .0302 APPLICATION FOR LICENSES AND CARDS: EXAMINATION

 (b) Application for certified applicator's identification card under the provisions of G.S.
 106‑65.26(a) and (b):

 (2) An applicant for a certified applicator's identification card in any phase of structural pest control shall furnish information as specified in G.S.
 106-65.26 of the Act to establish that said applicant possesses qualifications for the particular certified applicator's identification card which he or she seeks.
-The Committee or its authorized representatives may, based upon their review of the contents of an application, make such investigations as it deems necessary with respect to the applicant's qualifications.
+The Committee or the Division may, based upon their review of the contents of an application, make investigations with respect to the applicant's qualifications, to determine if they meet the criteria specified in G.S.
+106-65.26.

 (3) All applications for certified applicator's identification cards under the provisions of G.S.
 106‑65.26(a) and (b) shall be retained by the office of the Committee secretary.
-All documents filed in support of an application shall be kept by the office of the Committee secretary; provided, however, that the Committee shall at its discretion permit such documents to be withdrawn upon substitution of a true copy.
+All documents filed in support of an application shall be kept by the office of the Committee secretary.
 All examinations shall remain the property of the Committee.

-(4) Any applicant making a score of 70 percent or more on the core certification examination and on any certified applicator's examination(s) shall be issued a certified applicator's identification card in that phase of structural pest control after submitting a completed Division's Certified Applicator Card application with required fees therefor.
+(5) Any applicant making a score of 70 percent or more on the core certification examination and on any certified applicator's examination(s) shall be issued a certified applicator's identification card in that phase of structural pest control after submitting a completed division's certified applicator card application with required fees therefor.

-(6) If an applicant fails to obtain a certified applicator's identification card within 12 months of passing the core examination the applicant shall take and pass a reexamination before being eligible for the card.
+(7) If an applicant fails to obtain a certified applicator's identification card within 12 months of passing the core examination, the applicant shall take and pass a reexamination before being eligible for the card.

-(10) Completion of the Registered Technician School shall be a prerequisite for the certification examination.
+(11) Completion of the registered technician school shall be a prerequisite for the certification examination.

 (c) Pre‑registration for license and certified applicator examination applicants: